Powerlearnproject/se-day1-assignment-ginc-0/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. is the disciplined approach to designing, developing, testing, and maintaining software systems.
+It applies engineering principles to software creation to ensure that the final product is reliable, efficient, maintainable, and scalable.

 Identify and describe at least three key milestones in the evolution of software engineering.